teleport-network/teleport-documents/developer/Fees/2HowToPayFees.md

     }
 ```

-We currently support the bridged token as Fee.
+We currently support the bridged token as a form of fee.

 See the [bridge token list]() here.